Obesity Program Links

 About the Program: Who we are

-- 26% of Alaskan Adults do NOT meet the physical activity recommendation (2009)
+- 75% of Alaskan adults do not meet the aerobic and muscle strengthening physical activity recommendation (2011)

 Sign up to get our free e-listserv and receive information about obesity prevention efforts, funding opportunities, and other relevant news.
 Join by contacting firstname.lastname@example.org